-The auditor's fees are fixed by mutual agreement between the auditor and the Management Company's Board of Directors in the light of a work programme specifying the work deemed necessary.
+The auditor's fees are fixed by mutual agreement between the auditor and the Management Company's Executive Board in the light of a work programme specifying the work deemed necessary.

 It certifies the situations used as the basis of distribution of part payments.